13769 Main St #200, Lemont, IL 60439

 1. Proper load securement

 It is crucial to secure the load.
-Unfortunately, even experienced drivers who should know better frequently neglect load securement.
+Unfortunately, though, even experienced drivers who should know better frequently neglect load securement.

 Every year, improperly secured loads cause hundreds of catastrophic truck driver accidents, but some driver training school programs gloss over or ignore this critical skill entirely.